noiseWizard/css-exercises/foundations/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+### Self reflection
+- comparing my css to the proposed solution shows a similar outcome, with different class names.
+I'm seeing this as a success and moving on.